By Greg Bull — GBI Technical Advisor

 Strings, as unique as the man who designed it, continues to be a work in progress for us at GBI.
 In Jan Gougeon’s first year of sailing Strings, he noticed the boat felt sticky at times.
-He thought it might be the centerboards jibing too much and the solution might be locking them straight.
-The center boards work as jibing boards by having two high spots on each side of a centerboard head creating the pivot point to get the boards to change angle, or jibe.
-The actual pressure from the boat going through the water and wanting to slide sideways gets the boards to jibe.
+He thought it might be the centerboards jibing too much and the solution might be an adjustment to lock them straight.
+The centerboards work as jibing boards by having two high spots on each side of a centerboard head creating the pivot point to get the boards to change angle, or jibe.
+The actual pressure from the boat going through the water and wanting to slide sideways gets the centerboards to jibe.

-My first job was locating the centerline of each board.
-Luckily for me I could make out the parting line from building the boards; they were built in half and then epoxied together.
-Using this line, I leveled the center boards so the parting line was the same distance off the table.
+My first job was locating the centerline of each centerboard.
+Luckily for me, I could make out the parting line from building the boards; they were built in half and then epoxied together.
+Using this line, I leveled the centerboards so the parting line was the same distance off the table.
 For a project like this, it is important to have a flat table to work from.
-Another help is to have a table top level in all directions.
+Another help is to have a tabletop level in all directions.
 Once the board centerline was parallel to the table, I used a level to make my modifications.

-This proved to be the most time-consuming part of the project because I had to work around each board, slowly tapping in the wedges.
+This proved to be the most time-consuming part of the centerboard adjustment project because I had to work around each board, slowly tapping in the wedges.

-There was always one thing in the back of my mind: I needed the centerboards to fit back into the centerboard trunk when the project was complete.
-To ease my mind, I made a jig to slide over the top the centerboards that was the same size as the trunk.
+There was always one thing in the back of my mind: I needed the adjusted centerboards to fit back into the centerboard trunk when the project was complete.
+To ease my mind, I made a jig to slide over the top of the centerboards the same size as the trunk.
 Thankfully, they fit fine when they were re-installed on Strings.